 The class teacher leads games in classes 1-2 which includes circle time and games and sport.
 Class 3 upwards are specifically taught skills to play a wide range of team and individual sports.

-In Class 5 we participate in the ‘Greek Olympics’ down in the Brundabellas along with many other Steiner schools.
+In Class 5 we participate in the ‘Greek Olympics’ down in the Brindabellas along with many other Steiner schools.

 We offer Drama as part of the curriculum from kindergarten all through to Class 6.
 From watching simple puppet plays in Kinder to Shakespeare’s ‘Julius Caesar’ in Class 6.
 It is both integrated in classroom life and brought to life through plays and festivals throughout the school year.

 The drama program works in context of the Main Lesson program, and the yearly Class play is a highlight in the school year.